FEA In-District Programs

 - Learn how “elaboration in writing” in a writing workshop model will have a significant impact in preparing students for the NJ Student Learning Assessments writing expectations.

-- Learn how to confer with students and move their writing skills and processes forward with specific formative feedback and strategies
+- Learn how to confer with students and move their writing skills and processes forward with specific formative feedback and strategies.

 The content of this workshop will be based on the works of the following: Lucy Calkins, Founding Director of TCRWP and co-author of Units of Study in Opinion, Information and Narrative Writing; Carl Anderson, author of Assessing Writers, How’s it Going?; Karen Caine, Author of Writing to Persuade; Mary Ehrenworth, co-author of Pathways to the Common Core.

-With this program, teachers, administrators, evaluators will:
+With this program, teachers, administrators, and evaluators will learn:

 - How to develop lessons around close reading strategies

-- What to look for when observing a standards-aligned lesson where close reading is expected.
+- What to look for when observing a standards-aligned lesson where close reading is expected

 - How to prepare students for NJ Student Learning Assessments through close reading strategies